Shopify/slate/README.md

 Setup with Gulp
 ---------------------
 This theme uses Gulp for its development and support workflow.
-Follow the steps below when making any CSS changes.
+Follow the steps below when making any CSS or JS changes.

 If unsure of any step or need help, ping @cshold or @stevebosworth.